sabeelmansuri/Epigenomics/README.md

 ### Background
 The goal of DNA Methylation analysis is fairly obvious: we wish to detect what parts of the genome are methylated to identify, confirm, or analyze downregulated regions.

 Let's take an example: We have two bacterial samples that should both be expressing a gene that turns them blue.
 However, one culture appears blue while the other appears white.
-Given what we've learned, we may hypothesize that, for some reason, the white colony of bacteria have methylated the region containing the gene, thus downregulating it.
+Given what we've learned, we may hypothesize that, for some reason, the white colony of bacteria has methylated the region containing the gene, thus downregulating it.
 How can we test this hypothesis?

 Indeed, genetic sequencing shows the DNA sequence of both bacteria to be identical, yet the white colony shows little to no transcription of this gene.
-What we've just mentioned sets the context for DNA methylation analysis: **genetic sequencing is unable to distinguish methylated and non-methylated cytosine**.<sup>5</sup> Therefore, we require other analysis technqiues, one that allows us to differentiate between these two:
+What we've just mentioned sets the context for DNA methylation analysis: **genetic sequencing is unable to distinguish methylated and non-methylated cytosine**.<sup>5</sup> Therefore, we require other analysis techniques, one that allows us to differentiate between these two:

 ### I. Bisulfite Sequencing
 #### Overview
 Bisulfite sequencing is the most widely-used and popular DNA Methylation analysis technique.<sup>1</sup> The core idea is to convert non-methylated cytosine into uracil, but keep methylated cytosine unchanged.
 Then, run a sequencing analysis.
 The converted cytosine (now uracil) will be detected during sequencing as thymine, so every detected cytosine will be a methylated cytosine, giving a clear indication of which regions are methylated.<sup>1</sup>

 ![Bisulfite Conversion](https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Bisulfite_Conversion.png)
-<i><b>Figure 7</b> The conversion of non-methylated cytosine into uracil, which are read as thymines by sequencing technology.
-Notice that methylated cytosine are unchanged and remain sequenced as cytosines.</i>
+<i><b>Figure 7</b> The conversion of non-methylated cytosines into uracils, which are read as thymines by sequencing technology.
+Notice that methylated cytosines are unchanged and remain sequenced as cytosines.</i>

 #### Lab Technique
 The first milestone in a bisulfite sequencing analysis is the treatment of DNA with [bisulfite](https://en.wikipedia.org/wiki/Bisulfite).
 There are three major steps<sup>1</sup> in this protocol: